dwainetrain/minderva/README.md

 * ~~Menu - It should remove the Dashboard link and just make that the Minderva title link~~
 * ~~Quiz - It should modal to the Quiz~~
 * ~~Add Card - It should have an option to not generate audio~~
+* ~~REMOVE REACT HELMET, find another method of titles on page (It's using an UNSAFE method!)
+Replaced with react-helmet-async~~

 Notes:
 Fonts: Playfair,